How To Light Large Paintings

 They typically use:

-Your home or art gallery lighting can reproduce the same standards using the same fittings and beam strategies.
+Your home or art gallery lighting can reproduce the same standards using the same fittings and beam strategies, as outlined in the complete art gallery lighting guide.

 ————————————